pandalilly/stake-pool-school-handbook/stake-pool-guide/getting-started/understanding-config-files.md

 ### 1 Basic Node Configuration.

-First section relates the basic node configuration parameters.
+The first section relates to the basic node configuration parameters.
 Make sure you have to `TPraos`as the protocol, the correct path to the `shelley_testnet-genesis.json` file, `RequiresMagic`for its use in a testnet.
 Note that in this example we are using the SimpleView.
 This will send the output to `stdout`.
-Other option is `LiveView` which uses a terminal multiplexer to generate a fancy view.
+The other option is `LiveView` which uses a terminal multiplexer to generate a fancy view.
 We will cover this topic later.

 ```text
 {